 of WRITE-BINARY that might have the corresponding DUMP-TAG call.

-Queue some data along with a closure to write it at a later time, and arrange for its address to be written to the OFFSET-POSITION at that time.
+Queue some data along with the DATA-WRITER to write it at a later time, and arrange for its address to be written by the POINTER-WRITER at that time.

 Build a list of fields; grandparents are included as their field lists are inclusive.